Social Studies 365 Days A Year

 Over the years, a lot of what I have studied has come to life for me.
 I have been fortunate enough to have visited many of the places, cities and countries I have studied.
 Pompeii, Italy, the Coliseum in Rome, Robin Island off the coast of Cape Town, South Africa, The forbidden City and the Great Wall of China are just a few of the fascinatining places I've visited.

 You never know where your studies in life will lead you.
 Don't discount or minimize any class that you take.
-Each class will give you a better understanding of this complex world in which we live, and prepare you to effectively prosper and live in it, while making your own contributions to Augusta, Georgia, America and hopefully the "World".
+Each class will give you a greater understanding and appreciation of this complex world.

 Social Studies is one of the most interesting academic subjects, and it is my sincere desire to pass the love of this subject area on to all of my students!